-This concept could be enriched then with feature flags, dark mode, and A/B testing deployments to fine-tune the update process and to release new functionalities in the controllable environment.
-At the level of the node networks, the concepts of canary deployment were applied to the development of backup and sentinel nodes, which function as the group leads and will receive the first update and then push forward deployment into the subsequent nodes in its group.
-Combining these three well-known approaches in the proposed way, we tried to benefit from all the positive aspects we could get:
+This concept could be enriched then with feature flags, dark mode, and A/B testing 823 824 deployments to fine-tune the update process and to release new functionalities in the 825 controllable environment.
+At the level of the node networks, the concepts of canary 826 deployment were applied to the development of backup and sentinel nodes, which 827 function as the group leads and will receive the first update and then push forward 828 deployment into the subsequent nodes in its group.
+Combining these three well-known 829 approaches in the proposed way, we tried to benefit from all the positive aspects we could 830 get:

-- Blue-green deployment gives the possibility for a fast version switch.

-- Dark mode and feature flags allow simple enabling or turning off single functionalities.

-- A/B testing allows running several feature variants to let the customer decide which to accept.

-Canary deployment allows prompt identification of deployment errors.

-- A synchronization buffer allows us to keep one layer insulated and operative while the connected layers are in downtime or performing an update.
+- Blue-green deployment gives the possibility for a fast version switch. - Bark mode and feature flags allow simple enabling or turning off single functionalities. - A/B testing allows running several feature variants to let the customer decide which to accept. - 836 Canary deployment allows prompt identification of deployment errors. - 837 The presence of a synchronization buffer allows us to keep one layer insulated - and still operative while the connected layers are in downtime or performing anupdate. - 840

+Figure 14 MES client set up in a factory environment - connected to cutting machine and the signals that bring measurement values